edwardchalstrey1/biocomputing_2/middle_layer/README.md

 **Query functions I expect from database layer will be:**

+- Ones that return a list:

-- One that returns a list of all the gene names
+  - all the gene names
+  - proteins
+  - genbank accession
+  - chromosomal location

-- Ones that return the sequence with CDS coordinates based on a search for any of these:
+- Ones that return the DNA sequence with CDS coordinates and protein sequence based on a search for any of these:

   - gene identifiers (as given by a CDS /gene="XXXX" record in the Genbank file)
   - protein product names (as given by CDS /product="XXXX")